 Bellingham and Whatcom County shine with arts and heritage activities.
-A combination of nationally touring and locally produced museum exhibits, gallery tours, theater productions, symphony performances, comedy shows, science and history exhibits provide an active and diverse year.
+A combination of nationally touring and locally produced museum exhibits, art galleries, science and history exhibits and outdoor sculpture collections provide an active and diverse year.

 Bellingham’s downtown Cultural Arts District includes: